bbkr/JSON-RPC/README.md

 ### How to make Batch call?

 Method `'rpc.batch'( )` puts client in batch context while method `'rpc.flush'( )` sends Requests.
+Note that those methods contain dot in names and they must be quoted.

 ```perl
     $client.'rpc.batch'( ).add( 2, 2 );